dengking/Linux-OS/docs/Shell-and-tools/Tools/Debug/GDB/Guide/Shared-library.md

 ### aixxe [Loading, unloading & reloading shared libraries](https://aixxe.net/2016/09/shared-library-injection)

+Using dynamic linker functions to load, unload and reload our code into a process.

 ### stackoverflow [make gdb load a shared library from a specific path](https://stackoverflow.com/questions/33886913/make-gdb-load-a-shared-library-from-a-specific-path)